 Location.
-34° 28.548′ N, 81° 19.578′ W. Marker is near Blair, South Carolina, in Fairfield County.
-Marker is on State Highway 215 0.1 miles north of Fort Wagner Road, on the right when traveling south.
+34° 30.134′ N, 81° 21.614′ W. Marker is near Blair, South Carolina, in Fairfield County.
+Marker is at the intersection of State Highway 215 and Coleman Road, on the left when traveling south on State Highway 215.
 Touch for map.
 Marker is in this post office area: Blair SC 29015, United States of America.
+Touch for directions.

 Also see . . .
-Newspaper Account of Unveiling of Marker.
-(Submitted on February 18, 2012, by Anna Inbody of Columbia, South Carolina.)
+South Carolina Department of Archives and History.
+(Submitted on December 13, 2008, by Michael Sean Nix of Spartanburg, South Carolina.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 13, 2008, by Michael Sean Nix of Spartanburg, South Carolina.
-This page has been viewed 2,836 times since then and 61 times this year.
-Photos: 1, 2. submitted on December 13, 2008, by Michael Sean Nix of Spartanburg, South Carolina. • Craig Swain was the editor who published this page.
+It was originally submitted on December 13, 2008, by Michael Sean Nix of Spartanburg, South Carolina.
+This page has been viewed 1,195 times since then and 40 times this year.
+Photos: 1, 2, 3, 4, 5, 6, 7. submitted on December 13, 2008, by Michael Sean Nix of Spartanburg, South Carolina. • Bill Pfingsten was the editor who published this page.